Jostens Yearbook Contests

 Our contest judges include former and current yearbook advisers, industry instructors and professionals, as well as Jostens Yearbook experts.

-More than 6,000 entries were received and 114 photographs were selected as award winners.
+Nearly 5,000 entries were received and 95 photographs were selected as award winners.
 Thousands of unique and talented student photographers from across the country submitted amazing photography.

 Judges for this year's Photo Contest were: